Dapr Workflow with Spring Boot

 This is a minimal implementation with a single REST endpoint.
 When a POST request is sent to this endpoint it will schedule a new workflow instance.

-As you can see, the DaprWorkflowClient is injected (@Autowired) to be able to use the scheduleNewWorkflow() method to start new instances of the SimpleWorkflow.
+The DaprWorkflowClient is injected (@Autowired) to use the scheduleNewWorkflow() method to start new instances of the SimpleWorkflow.

 Now you have a complete workflow application that you can run locally.